stephen-rowan/nft-dao-genesis/meetings/22nd-march-2021-nft-dao-business-planning-meeting-transcription-in-progress.md

 > NFT-DAO Governance and Utility tokens - [2.18.12](https://youtu.be/wnaXlv9onAo?t=8292) -  Troy Egan

 > Research needed on different token ecologies.
-Token use to be constrained with the NFT-DAO platform in some manner.
+Token use to be constrained with the NFT-DAO platform in some way.

+> Store of value -  [2.20.53](https://youtu.be/wnaXlv9onAo?t=8453) - Dan Verowski